 Celandine Saxifrage (Saxifraga cymbalaria) [a flower belonging to a differing family].

 The first two have large flowers, up to 6cm across, but are relatively rare occurring in but few hectads, but with the ssp. chrysocephalus having erect stems and the ssp. ficariiformis having procumbent stems.

 - Ficaria verna subsp. ficariiformis (Lesser Celandine) with large flowers (up to 6cm across).
 Petals mostly 17-26mm long by 4-12mm wide.
 Tetraploid.
 Neophyte and a naturalised garden escapee.

 - Ficaria verna ssp. fertilis (

 - Ficaria verna ssp. verna [formerly Ficaria verna ssp. bulbifer (

-The second two are much more ubiquitous occurring with several exceptions mostly throughout the UK and have smaller flowers, up to 4cm across, with bulbils after flowering on both the
+The second two are much more ubiquitous occurring with several exceptions mostly throughout the UK and have smaller flowers, up to 4cm across, with bulbils in the leaf-axils after flowering on both the

 Lesser Celandine is one of the first plants to flower in spring.
 The year 2008 was a very good year for it.
 The flowers are solitary, nominally 8-petalled and shiny yellow.
 The yellow sometimes giving way to whiteness, especially in very sunny weather.

 The leaves are also shiny and dark-green, small and variously kidney-shaped.

 One of its common names is Pilewort (but there is another plant with that same common name) since it was used for piles, as well as for scurvy, for it must contain a lot of vitamin-C.